alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 ## The book’s goal.

 In “Why read this book?”
-Francis writes
+Frances writes

 > ❞ The [[ISOCpp](https://isocpp.org)] site even has a section for people with a background in other languages who want to learn C++.
 It